variPEPS/variPEPS_Python/docs/source/api/index.rst

 variPEPS API reference
 ######################

 This reference documents the public API of the :mod:`varipeps` module.
+The API documentation is automatically generated from the source code of the :obj:`varipeps` library and is therefore licensed under the :ref:`license_gpl_3`.

 .. toctree::
    :maxdepth: 2